Heart Attack

 Causes of Heart Attack

-• Coronary artery disease (CAD)
+- Coronary artery disease (CAD)

 Coronary artery disease is the most common cause of heart attacks.
 CAD occurs when plaque builds up in the arteries that supply blood to the heart.
 This plaque narrows the arteries and makes it harder for blood to flow to the heart.
 If a plaque ruptures, it can form a blood clot that blocks the artery completely.
-This can lead to a heart attack.
+This can lead to a heart attack. - Congenital heart defects

 Congenital heart defects are defects in the heart that are present at birth.
-These defects can cause the heart to work harder and be more susceptible to heart attacks.
+These defects can cause the heart to work harder and be more susceptible to heart attacks. - Heart valve problems

 Heart valves control the flow of blood in and out of the heart.
 If a heart valve is not working properly, it can cause blood to back up and put strain on the heart.
-This can lead to a heart attack.
+This can lead to a heart attack. - Cardiomyopathy

 Cardiomyopathy is a condition that affects the heart muscle and makes it harder for the heart to pump blood.
-Cardiomyopathy can increase the risk of heart attacks.
+Cardiomyopathy can increase the risk of heart attacks. - Stroke

 Stroke is a medical emergency that occurs when the blood supply to part of the brain is blocked.
 A stroke can also cause a heart attack.